simpledotorg/simple-android/doc/ui-testing-with-maestro.md

 # UI testing with Maestro

-Simple have nurse's login flow which is a P0 flow for the app and also to move forward and register patients in the app.
-UI tests were necessary for login flow so that it helps us understand if the flow is working as expected and if there's no blocker to using the app.
-As Maestro offers a single binary tool that works anywhere with declarative yet robust syntax and has a quick learning curve, we use it for UI testing in Simple.
+We cannot detect crashes that occur while navigating through the screens, opening the app, incompatible image assets etc with the help of Unit or Integration tests.
+Opening and navigating through the app manually is the only way to identify them.
+Crashes like these can be detected via UI tests where we write tests for a set of screen interactions.
+We use Maestro for UI testing in Simple as it offers a single binary tool that works anywhere with declarative yet robust syntax and has a quick learning curve.

 ##  Install the Maestro CLI

 Setup Maestro CLI on the system with the [Homebrew](https://brew.sh/)

      brew tap mobile-dev-inc/tap
      brew install maestro

 ## Understating Flows